The Shallows and the Interface That Trains Attention

 Steven Poole's 2010 Guardian review is useful here because it pushes directly against Carr's overreach.
 Poole argues that Carr sometimes treats the internet user as too helpless before links, alerts, and skimming, and he points to more nuanced accounts of young people's online information practices.
 That criticism is fair.
 Media shape people, but people also shape media use through norms, institutions, defaults, education, and design choices.

 The science also needs care.
-Neuroplasticity proves that the brain changes with practice; it does not by itself settle whether every cited change is harmful, permanent, or general across users and contexts.
+Neuroplasticity shows that the brain changes with practice; it does not by itself settle whether every cited change is harmful, permanent, or general across users and contexts.
+The Sparrow, Liu, and Wegner study is important evidence about transactive memory, not a complete theory of digital cognition.
 Carr's strongest passages are media theory and cultural criticism, not proof that a single brain story explains the entire internet.

 Still, those limits do not erase the book's value.
 They sharpen it.
 The right lesson is not "disconnect or decline."
 It is "govern the training environment."
 Attention is not protected by willpower alone.
 It is protected by design, education, institutional pace, device norms, notification defaults, workplace expectations, classroom practice, public-interest media, and tools that leave room for human effort.